NEW (TV station): History

 Hearings ran from 1984 until 1986, with four applicants submitting bids.
 In the other corner were the existing stations, Seven outlet TVW and Nine Network outlet STW, attempting to defer or prevent the new licence from being granted.
 Seven and Nine were the only two commercial stations in Perth, and they wanted to keep it that way for as long as possible.

-Treasure's West Coast Telecasters, funded by Kerry Stokes and Jack Bendat, was the successful applicant, defeating Western Television, in spite of Treasure being forced to resign as Chairman due to a dispute with the Australian Taxation Office.
-However, Treasure sold the company to Frank Lowy's Northern Star Holdings before they went to air.
+Treasure's West Coast Telecasters, funded by Kerry Stokes and Jack Bendat, was the successful applicant, defeating Western Television, in spite of Treasure being forced to resign as chairman due to a dispute with the Australian Taxation Office.
+Stokes sold the company to Frank Lowy's Northern Star Holdings before they went to air.
 The reason for this was a change in government policy.

 In 1985 the government had removed the two cities requirement, making it possible for networks to own more than two capital city stations.
 In 1986 it increased the audience reach limits for networks from 60% to 75%, meaning that for the first time a coast-to-coast network of owned and operated stations was feasible.
 The increase was part of the Federal government's push for equalisation of television services and Australia's first satellite, AUSSAT was part of this initiative.
 Satellite revenue generated from national television networks was expected to be significant (though this was not initially the case) and would subsidise the provision of new services to regional and remote areas.
 Increasing the audience ownership limits meant national networks and therefore revenue streams for AUSSAT.

 The possibility of truly national television networks (and perhaps misunderstandings as to the economic benefits of satellite technology) led to inflated ideas of their worth.
 Those wanting to establish national networks offered very high premiums to small unaligned stations and the new licence-holder in Perth was made an extremely generous offer by Lowy, a newcomer to television networking with a large cheque book.